sfkonrad/M13_Challenge_Submission/README.md

 3. Evaluate the model using the test data to determine the model’s loss and accuracy.

-4. Save and export your model to an HDF5 file, and name the file `AlphabetSoup.h5`.
+4. Save and export our model to an HDF5 file, and name the file `AlphabetSoup.h5`.

 ### Optimize the Neural Network Model

-Using your knowledge of TensorFlow and Keras, optimize your model to improve the model's accuracy.
+Using our knowledge of TensorFlow and Keras, optimize our model to improve the model's accuracy.
 Even if you do not successfully achieve a better accuracy, you'll need to demonstrate at least two attempts to optimize the model.
-You can include these attempts in your existing notebook.
+You can include these attempts in our existing notebook.
 Or, you can make copies of the starter notebook in the same folder, rename them, and code each model optimization in a new notebook.

-> **Note** You will not lose points if your model does not achieve a high accuracy, as long as you make at least two attempts to optimize the model.
+> **Note** You will not lose points if our model does not achieve a high accuracy, as long as you make at least two attempts to optimize the model.

 To do so, complete the following steps:

 1. Define at least three new deep neural network models (the original plus 2 optimization attempts).
-With each, try to improve on your first model’s predictive accuracy.
+With each, try to improve on our first model’s predictive accuracy.

 > **Rewind** Recall that perfect accuracy has a value of 1, so accuracy improves as its value moves closer to 1.
-To optimize your model for a predictive accuracy as close to 1 as possible, you can use any or all of the following techniques:
+To optimize our model for a predictive accuracy as close to 1 as possible, you can use any or all of the following techniques:
 >
 > * Adjust the input data by dropping different features columns to ensure that no variables or outliers confuse the model.
 >